Frozen (Madonna song): Covers and usage in media

 Polish band Thy Disease (pictured) covered the song.

 A rock cover was recorded by Jeff Scott Soto with the Talisman band for their 1998 album Truth.
 A reviewer from Melodic Rock was positive about the version and called it a "moody version with the backing vocals and accompanying keyboards intact."
 Polish industrial metal band Thy Disease used parts of the original strings and vocals in a cover on their 2001 album, Devilsh Act of Creation.
 Doom Kounty Electric Chair gave the song a "dark rock" feel with their cover, released in 2004.

 Italian rock band Absinth Effect recorded a cover version of "Frozen" for their debut album in 2009.
 In May 2013, contestant Olympe sang the song on the second season of the French version of The Voice: la plus belle voix, allowing him to reach the show's semi-final.
 His coach, Jenifer, welcomed the performance warmly.
 Jérôme Vermelin from Metronews.fr said "Without piano, but in a spectacular setting, the young singer from Amiens shows his pitched voice with disconcerting facility.
 And his look?
 The mixture of great and pure sincerity?
 Although the formula may seem repetitive, it is not difficult to be captivated".
 Hanane Abdelouahed from TF1 commented that with the rendition, he "has taken the track from the queen of pop".

+English singer Jade Thirlwall recorded a cover of "Frozen" as an exclusive for Apple Music in March 2025.
+The cover charted at number four on the UK Official Singles Downloads and five on the Official Singles Sales charts.
+It was later included on the deluxe edition of Jade's debut album That's Showbiz Baby in December 2025.